OlehKulykov/FayeCpp/README.md

 -G"Visual Studio 11" ..
 > ```

-* Or another option: especially for this case was added continuous integration for **Microsoft Windows** via [AppVeyor] service, so you could look to the **appveyor.yml** file, located a the root, and find out how to configure and build with minimun actions.
+* Or another option: especially for this case was added continuous integration for **Microsoft Windows** via [AppVeyor] service, so you could look to the **appveyor.yml** file, located a the root of the repository, and find out how to configure and build with minimun actions.

 ## Build on Windows with [MinGW]